Communication ChannelsZendesk

 Disconnect

-To disconnect Zendesk, navigate to Settings > Integrations > Zendesk and click Disconnect.
+To disconnect Zendesk, open Connect Sources > Zendesk and click Disconnect.
 ProductBridge:

 • Deletes the Zendesk trigger registered during setup